alan-turing-institute/rds-course/coursebook/modules/m2/2-02-05-PrivacyAndAnonymisation.md

 A data scientist:
 1. Trains a model on the first set of images
-2. Publishes the model to the public internet.
+2. Publishes the model to the public internet

 An adversary then:

-1. Downloads the published model
-2. Makes predictions with the model
+1. Makes predictions with the model through some public API
-3. Based on the confidence output in the model's predictions, infers that the first image was part of the original training set.
+2. Based on the scores in the model's predictions, loosely interpretable as confidence, infers:
+    - first image was part of the original training set
+    - second image was not part of training training set

 % on imgur due to size
 ![toy membership inference figure](https://i.imgur.com/ujb8iPk.jpg)